To0424/Assignment-asset-management-system/README.md

 # Assignment-asset-management-system
-An individual assignment of making a web app.
+An individual assignment of making a web app using Django.